-All new students should meet with the department's academic advisor, Debbie Paul, or her graduate assistant in their first semester of registration.
-Ms. Paul will also assist students who may be considering psychology as a major.
+All new students should meet with the department's academic advisors, Debbie Paul (Advises students with last names A - L) or Jenae Wilson (Advises students with last names M - Z).
+Ms. Paul and Ms. Wilson will also assist students who may be considering psychology as a major.
 During your second semester registration period, you will be assigned a permanent faculty advisor from the psychology department.
 To find out who your permanent faculty advisor is, please visit myUMBC and click on the Advising and Student Support tab.
 Then click on MyAdvisor.
 You will be able to contact your advisor directly from that page.
 Your faculty advisor is available to answer questions about research opportunities as well as career options.
 Additionally, your faculty advisor is familiar with departmental and UMBC policies and is there to help you.